YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The surgeon should assess candidacy, donor capacity, hair loss pattern, hairline height, recipient area needs, graft number, and future hair loss.
 A coordinator can organize travel.
 A coordinator should not replace medical judgment.

-Who performs hair transplant surgery is one of the first questions patients should ask, especially for critical steps such as hairline planning, recipient area incisions, extraction, and supervision.
+Before choosing either destination, patients should ask who performs hair transplant surgery, especially for critical steps such as hairline planning, recipient area incisions, extraction, and supervision.

-The donor area is the patient’s limited reserve.
+The donor area acts as the patient’s limited reserve.
 A clinic in any country can damage it if the extraction pattern is too dense, uneven, or poorly planned.

 Compare donor plans before comparing prices.
 How many grafts are being proposed?
 Where will they be taken from?
 What donor density remains after surgery?
 What happens if the patient needs another procedure later?